All About LSD

 Unpleasant and intense

 While using LSD, or “tripping,” a person may feel anxiety or fear.
 The hallucinatory effects can be unpleasant, such as spiders crawling on the skin.
-Or they can be so strong the person feels like he or she is losing control.
+Or they can be so strong the person feels like they are losing control.

 Having a bad reaction to LSD and similar drugs is common.
 The scary sensations may last a few minutes or several hours.
 They can be mildly frightening or terrifying.
 The user may feel panicked, confused, suspicious, anxious, and helpless.